TheDomcio/WonderfulPolishLanguage/README.md

 - [/r/learnpolish](https://www.reddit.com/r/learnpolish) - Very nice subreddit about learning Polish.
 If you have any questions, doubts or interesting information about things related to the Polish language, feel free to write there.
 Poland is generally a nation willing to help others, there is a huge hospitality culture here since the beginning of the country, so for over 1000 years.
 In every society, there are stupid, silly and fanatic people, and Poland is no exception, so we should not generalize, because we have a lot of intelligent, nice and tolerant people here.
 Poland often lost out on such an attitude, because for other countries, as it be in Politics, only interests mattered.
 - [Learn Polish Discord Server](https://discord.gg/4U7Akj6) - A Discord server related to [/r/learnpolish](https://www.reddit.com/r/learnpolish).
+- [HiNative](https://hinative.com/pl) - A multilingual platform for asking and answering questions (Q&A).
+Here you can ask questions about Poland and Polish language issues.
 - [/r/Polska](https://www.reddit.com/r/Polska) - Official Polish subreddit in Polish.
 - [/r/Poland](https://www.reddit.com/r/poland) - Subreddit about Poland in English.
 - [Przygody Reksia](https://discord.gg/aGRYDnP) - Discord server for fans of brilliant games from the "Reksio" series by Aidem Media (Yes, it's the same cartoon Reksio).
 The community is very friendly.
 You can also find here solusions to pass these games, but you will probably want to look at them to see how well you deduced the solution, not to see how to pass the whole game, right?